debanshughosh009/debanshughosh009/README.md

 ### Student | BITS Pilani, Hyderabad, India

 A passionate Electrical and Electronics Engineering student with hands-on experience in developing machine learning models and web applications.
-I have a strong foundation in data structures & algorithms and database systems, complemented by practical experience in deploying real-time applications.
+I have a strong foundation in data structures & algorithms, operating systems, machine learning and database systems, complemented by practical experience in deploying real-time applications.

 </div>